 Puente students are also required to enroll in the Fall semester AAPS 103 (Orientation to College Transfer).
 Enrollment is open to all eligible students.
 Contact Ocean Campus.

 NSCD Student Workers (Peers) Program

 The Peers are trained student workers to provide assistance in orientation workshops and general campus information.
 If you are interested in becoming a Peer, an application is available in Conlan Hall 205.
 Contact Ocean Campus and Center Counseling Offices.

 Chinese Bilingual Orientation

-New incoming students who speak Cantonese or Mandarin may benefit from receving this comprehensive bilingual orientation to better understand how CCSF works.
-This bilingual orientation is designed for ESL students who have placed at level ESL 110 to ESL 130 in the ESL Placement test.
-Please click on the link below for a list of upcoming orientations.
+New incoming ESL students who speak Cantonese or Mandarin may benefit from receving this comprehensive bilingual orientation to better understand how CCSF works.
+This bilingual orientation is offered for ESL students in Credit or Non-Credit at the Chinatown Center.